JakesMD/Yaydio/README.md

 | RSTPDN              | D9           |
 | Switches: ON, OFF (I2C mode)       |

+Note: In the images below you'll see that I also connected the IRQ pin to the Arduino.
+This is not required.

 | DY-SV5W Voice Module  | Arduino Nano |
 | --------------------- | ------------ |
 | -                     | GND          |